Sunday, Apr. 17th, 9:30am | Sunday, May 15th, 9:30am

 HOW DO I PARTICIPATE?

-Everyone attending can follow two short Tibetan-English sur texts (by Jigme Lingpa and Chagdud Tulku Rinpoche).
+Everyone attending can follow two short Tibetan-English sur texts (by Jigme Lingpa and Chagdud Tulku Rinpoche), a PDF of which will be posted here soon.
 Participants are welcome to add names of the deceased to the list of dedications read.
 Butterlamp or other offerings can also be made on this occasion, to increase interdependence with the blessings of the practice, whether you attend in person or not.